Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/configuration-reference/rules-engine-reference.md

 }
 ```

-The Adobe Cloud Platform SDKs process the URLs based on the order in which they are specified.
+The Adobe Experience Platform SDKs process the URLs based on the order in which they are specified.
 Both endpoints are URLs that point to a zipped rules collection that contains a _rules.json_ file, an asset folder that contains images, and HTMLs that are used by the rules.

 After downloading and extracting rules, the contents of this compressed file are stored in the cache.
 To trigger an update/download of the rules, see [Rules Engine Methods in Android](https://github.com/jiabingeng/sdk-v5-docs/tree/ece930399ffb1a7605b3aa13ed0e6633c8a8a481/rules-engine/rules-api-in-android.md) or [Rules Engine Methods in iOS](https://github.com/jiabingeng/sdk-v5-docs/tree/ece930399ffb1a7605b3aa13ed0e6633c8a8a481/rules-engine/rules-api-in-ios.md).